-Lammas falls on August 1st in the Northern Hemisphere and February 1st in the Southern Hemisphere.
+Lammas is celebrated on August 1st in the Northern Hemisphere and February 1st in the Southern Hemisphere.
+In this article, we’ll explore the origins and history, rituals, altar decorations, and basic recipes to try for the first harvest festival.

 Lammas, pronounced as “lah-muhz,” marks the start of the harvest season.
-After a hot, dry summer, people are beginning to reap the rewards of their patience and toil as they tended to their crops and gardens under the blazing sun.
+After a hot, dry summer, people begin to reap the rewards of their patience and toil as they tended to their crops, farm fields, and gardens under the blazing sun.

 Lammas signals the waning heat of summer and the beginning of our transition into cooler, darker days.
 We are entering a time of great abundance preceding a period of hardship.
 Apples are starting to ripen.
 Summer vegetables have been collected from the garden.
 The corn is tall, the soybeans are green and full, and the vibrant reds, oranges, and yellows of autumn are just around the corner.